OthHadi/iPHT/README.md

 ## Comparison with other methods

-We benchmark iPHT against Torque Clustering, KdMutual, DBSCAN, and 1-DREAM across a range of noise levels.
+We benchmark iPHT against Torque Clustering, KdMutual, DBSCAN, 1-DREAM, DisPerSE, NEXUS ,and COWS across a range of noise levels.
 You are welcome to compare your own method against iPHT using the datasets provided here.
 If you report a comparison against iPHT, please cite our paper.

 ## Citation